Perl Introduction to GrabzIt

 # Or to capture table(s)

-Then use one of the following save methods.
-Notice that we also include the URL to the handler.pl this handler will handle the callback from the service and save the resulting screenshot.
+Finally use one of the two following save methods.
+The first save method shown below requires the URL of handler.pl this handler will process the callback from GrabzIt and save the resulting screenshot.

 $grabzIt->Save("http://www.example.com/handler.pl");